 No matter your age, dating involves ups and downs.
 Finding someone compatible after 50 may not be as simple as it was years ago when you were young and life experiences were fewer.
 You may not find that “right” person on your first few dates.
 It could take weeks or months to find the best match.
 Until then, use this as an opportunity to meet new people, learn more about yourself, and appreciate the time on your own.
 It may take some time, so enjoy your singlehood and don’t give up too soon.

 6. Take it steady

 Chances are, something has happened to get you to this place of being single again.
-You may have recently gotten divorced, lost a loved one or ended a long relationship.
+You may have recently gotten divorced, lost a companion or ended a long relationship.
 There needs to be time to heal.
-A new partner can’t be the fix-all, and many times getting involved too quickly after a breakup can lead to a new set of problems.
+A new partner can’t be the fix-all, and many times getting involved in an intimate relationship too quickly after a breakup can lead to a new set of problems.
 No one else can “make” you happy.
 Dating is an opportunity to find someone who can add to your life, not be the thing that will make life worth living again.
 Take it slow and steady.